spdx/spdx-spec/docs/introduction.md

 share the results of these analysis activities.
 As a result, many groups are performing the same work leading to duplicated efforts and redundant information.
-With this document, the SPDX workgroup, a combined effort of the Linux Foundation SPDX group and the OMG/CISQ Tool to Tool effort, has created a data exchange format so that information about software packages and related content may be collected and shared in a common format with the goal of saving time and improving data accuracy.
+With this document, the SPDX workgroup, a combined effort of the Linux Foundation SPDX group and the OMG/CISQ Tool-to-Tool effort, has created a data exchange format so that information about software packages and related content may be collected and shared in a common format with the goal of saving time and improving data accuracy.